bennycode/ts2esm/README.md

 ```

 > [!WARNING]
-> Make sure you have a backup (in Git or similar) of your code as this program will modify your source code.
+> Make sure you have a backup (in Git or similar) of your code as "ts2esm" will modify your source code.

 ## How it works